Keitaroblaster/TypeScript-Quest/README.md

 - What is the `any` type?

-  The "any" type in TypeScript is a generic type used when a variable's type is unknown or hasn't yet been defined.
+  The `any` type in TypeScript is a generic type used when a variable's type is unknown or hasn't yet been defined.

   The any type is useful when converting existing JavaScript to TypeScript as it allows one to gradually opt-in and opt-out of type checking during compilation.

   The any type should only be used when you don’t want to write a long type just to convince TypeScript that a piece of code is correct.

-  Example without "any":
+  Example without `any`:

   ```ts
   const config: {